brcrista/Haskell-Notes/Learn-You-A-Haskell/11-functors-and-monoids.md

 ```

 So if we think of a functor as a container of objects, the laws require that the application cannot change the shape of the container.
+In Haskell, the second functor law is actually implied by the first.
+In category theory, though, that isn't true in general, so it's included here for completeness.

 The laws aren't just there to be a nuisance.
 Besides giving us algebraic identities to work with,